 7. Sasheer Zamata

-She is a huge sensation in 2014 who became the first black woman to join SNL since Maya Rudolph left it in 2007.
+She is a huge sensation in 2014 and became the first black woman to join SNL since Maya Rudolph left it in 2007.
 She also hosted along with Drake impersonating many celebs.
-One of the Black Female Stand Up Comedians ever.
+One of the Black Female Stands Up Comedians ever.